craydent/Proxy/README.md

 6. key - private key (file path or string). (-k,--key)
 7. certificate - certificate (file path or string). (-c,--cert)
 8. certificate authority - certificate authority to check agains (file path or string). (-a,--authority)
+9. enable auto start - flag to add to boot. (-b,--enable)

 Note: routes are processed/matched in order.
 If there are more hosts then ports (or vise versa) the last port that was provided is used.